Anan-Khalid/Prev.-Tasks/README task3.md

-// a minesweeper bot mini-tank to detect and neutralize these bombs which emit light.
+ --a minesweeper bot mini-tank to detect and neutralize these bombs which emit light.--